Brooklyn Center, Minnesota

-Brooklyn Center is a first-ring suburban city in Hennepin County, Minnesota, United States in the Minneapolis–Saint Paul metropolitan area.
-In 1911, the area became a village formed from parts of Brooklyn Township and Crystal Lake Township.
-In 1966, Brooklyn Center became a charter city.
+Brooklyn Center is a first-ring suburban city in Hennepin County, Minnesota, United States.
+The population was 33,782 at the 2020 census, and was estimated at 31,755 in 2024.
+It is part of the Minneapolis–Saint Paul metropolitan area.

+On February 18, 1911, the area became a village formed from parts of Brooklyn Township and Crystal Lake Township.
+On December 8, 1966, Brooklyn Center became a charter city.
 The city has commercial and industrial development.
-The majority of land use is single-family homes.
-The population was 33,782 at the 2020 census, and the city has become the most ethnically diverse community in the state.
+The majority of land use is single-family homes. and the city has become the most ethnically diverse community in the state.